eschabell/openshift-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.1 - based on Openshift Vagrant box 1.1.1 and Windows installation.

 - v1.0 - based on Openshift Vagrant box 1.1.1.

 ![OpenShiftOrigin](https://github.com/eschabell/openshift-install-demo/blob/master/docs/demo-images/openshift-origin.png?raw=true)